Banner Message

 A candid, feminist, and personal deep dive into the science and culture of pregnancy and motherhood

 Like most first-time mothers, Angela Garbes was filled with questions when she became pregnant.
 What exactly is a placenta and how does it function?
 How does a body go into labor?
 Why is breast best?
 Is wine totally off-limits?
 But as she soon discovered, it's not easy to find satisfying answers.
-Your obstetrician will cautiously quote statistics; online sources will scare you with conflicting and often inaccurate data; and even the most trusted books will offer information with a heavy dose of judgment.
-To educate herself, the food and culture writer embarked on an intensive journey of exploration, diving into the scientific mysteries and cultural attitudes that surround motherhood to find answers to questions that had only previously been given in the form of advice about what women ought to do--rather than allowing them the freedom to choose the right path for themselves.
+Your obstetrician will cautiously quote statistics; online sources will scare you with conflicting and often inaccurate data; and even the most trusted pregnancy books for women will offer information with a heavy dose of judgment.
+To educate herself, the food and culture writer embarked on an intensive journey of exploration, diving into the scientific mysteries and cultural attitudes that surround modern parenthood to find answers to questions that had only previously been given in the form of advice about what women ought to do--rather than allowing them the freedom to choose the right path for themselves.

 At last your baby has arrived, and you're experiencing all the joys that come with being a new mom.
 But you may not have bargained on acne and enlarged feet, not to mention constipation, vaginal pain, mood swings, or perhaps one of the more serious conditions that pregnancy can trigger.
 So what can you do to deal with all these unexpected challenges?
 In this compassionate, comprehensive guide, Dr. Jennifer Wider, a physician as well as the mother of two small children, delivers up-to-date medical information, candid answers to a host of questions, and expert advice on a range of postpartum issues, including: Sex and intimacy after pregnancy--physical and mental roadblocks